republique-et-canton-de-geneve/logchainer/logchainer/README.md

 # Running

 You can run the project from anywhere.
-However, you will have to write a run.sh or run.bat file to launch it.
+However, you will have to create all necessary directories before launching (see wiki page).

 ## Components

 You will have to define :
-*the localisation of all imported maven libraries
 *the localisation of the application.properties file (where you define the absolute path of the xml file containing the
-	absolute path of directories to watch) : "-Dapplication.properties=pathToFile/application.properties"
+	absolute path of directories to watch) : "-Dapplication.properties=pathToFile/application.properties" *the localisation of the errorMessages.properties file (where you define the messages corresponding to each error) : "-DerrorMessages.properties=../conf/errorMessages.properties"
+*the localisation of the properties_file file (which is the logback properties file) : "-Dproperties_file=../conf/logback.properties"

 # Documentation

-A wiki page is dedicated to this project, for more information go to : https://prod.etat-ge.ch/wikiadm/pages in the "Catalogue des Services Transverses et des Composants Réutilisables" section and find the Log chainer (logchainer) page.
+A wiki page is dedicated to this project, for more information go to : https://prod.etat-ge.ch/wikiadm/pages in the "Catalogue des Services Transverses et des Composants Réutilisables -- Catalogue des composants -- 4 - Vue Technique" section and find the Log chainer (logchainer) page.

 # Contact